jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The Minneapolis phone book has 21 pages of Andersons.
+⚡<!-- FUNFACT --> Fun fact: Because of the rotation of the earth, an object can be thrown farther if it is thrown west.

 </div>